Geology

 A tall, upright, evergreen conifer with a narrow, pyramidal shape.
 It has dense, tight, needle-like bright green foliage.
 The foliage is vibrant green, dense, and needle-like.
 Mature trees can reach heights of 15-20 feet, with a spread of up to five feet wide.
 The photo (from the 1960s) shows a columnar juniper near a naturally formed sedimentary stone bench in the badlands.

-The Burning Coal Vein area features a unique geological phenomenon where lignite coal (a low-grade coal high in sulfur) has spontaneously ignited and burned over time.
-This results in a distinct badlands landscape with features and formation areas like scoria (clinker) and bands of bright red and pink stony residue where the ground is heated and cracked.
+The Burning Coal Vein area features a unique geological phenomenon: lignite coal (a low-grade, high-sulfur coal) has spontaneously ignited and burned over time.
+This results in a distinct badlands landscape with features and formations such as scoria (clinker) and bands of bright red and pink stony residue where the ground is heated and cracked.

 While the underground fire is no longer active, the effects of past fires are still visible, particularly in the columnar juniper trees (Figure 4) and the landscape features.
 The burning coal vein is thought to have induced a unique columnar growth form in the area's Rocky Mountain juniper (cedar) trees.

-The theory is that gasses released from the burning coal, particularly ethylene, influenced the tree's growth, causing them to develop a tall, narrow, columnar shape instead of their normal, more rounded form.
-Since the fire went out, the juniper trees have reportedly returned to their typical growth pattern.
+The theory is that gases released by burning coal, particularly ethylene, influenced the tree's growth, causing it to develop a tall, narrow, columnar shape rather than its normal, more rounded form.
+Since the fire, the juniper trees have reportedly returned to their typical growth pattern.